colomemaria/community-paper/src/data_preprocessing/Lasry/README.md

 5. **Cell Type Filtering**:
    - Cell subtypes were categorized into 11 larger classes: HSPC, monocytes, granulocytes, DC, erythrocytes, megakaryocytes, perivascular cells, lymP, B-cells, T-cells, and NK.
 CELL RELABELLING CAN BE FOUND HERE (LINK TO THE CELL RELABELLING TABLE)
    - We merged mutation-bearing cells ("-like") and their healthy counterparts into the same cell type categories.
 ALL OTHER SENTENCES IN THIS SECTION ARE IN PASSIVE VIOCE -> DO THIS ONE IN THE PASSIVE VIOCE TOO.
 IN GENERAL, DON'T RANDOMLY SWITCH VIOCES IN THE TEXT.
 THINK FIRST WHAT SECTION SHOULD BE IN WHICH VOICE AND THEN STICK TO IT.
+APART FROM THAT, LASRY HAD "-LKE" TYPE OF CELLS?
+I REMEMBER IT FOR VANGALEN, BUT I DON#T REMEMBER IT FOR LASRY -> PLEASE DOUBLE CHECK.
    - Cell types were considered well-represented if they had at least 5 cells in each sample and were captured in at least 12 samples.
 Megakaryocytes, perivascular cells, and lymP cells did not meet these criteria and were excluded from the analysis.
    - As a result, 8 cell types and 56,662 total cells were retained in the dataset.